dhruvparmar2310/React/README.md

 1. Functional Component :

     - It is simple function.
     - use functional component as much as possible.
     - the main advantage to use functional component is "Absence of 'this' keyword".
     - It is mainly responsible for UI.
     - It is Stateless Component.

 2. Class Component :

     - More feature rich.
     - It maintain their own private data.
     - It has complex UI logics
     - It provides lifecycle hooks.
     - It is Stateful Class.

+## What is Hooks?

+Hooks are the new feature proposal which lets you use states and other react features without writing a class.

+## What is JSX?

+Javascript XML (JSX) - it is the extension to Javascript language syntax.